22 Half Moon Street

 squinted.
 The dark cat crept down the mews lane, but he could not make out what she stalked.
 Further away, a dust bin toppled to the ground with a crash.

-Mia froze, fixing on something down the narrow row.
+Mia froze, fixing on something on the narrow byway.
 Shoulders hunched, she crouched low and waited.

 He suspected rats or alley cats, until he heard the scoffs and shouts that followed.
 Exeter stepped out from behind the chimney for a better view.
 Three young street rowdies sauntered down the row, up to no good.
 One of them emptied the last of a whiskey bottle and gave it a toss.
 The glass shattered against a wall.